-Seinjuti Chakraborty <seinjuti@soe.ucsc.edu> Colin Southwood <cfs@soe.ucsc.edu>
+Ian Pye <ipye@ucsc.edu> David Bigelow <dobigelo@ucsc.edu> Jaeheon Yi <jxyi@ucsc.edu>

 Secondary Labs: In addition to the lectures, there are a number of lab sections.
 The purpose of these secondary labs is for the TAs to provide help with the homework and lab assignments, as well as to provide facilities for you to work on lab assignments.
 Attendance at the secondary labs is entirely optional.
 If you don't feel you need help, and you know how to access the campus computer network from home, you can do the lab assignments from there, or from any other public computer lab on campus.
 The lab times posted in the schedule of classes will be subject to some modification.
-An authoritative schedule of lab times will be posted on the class webpage.
+A schedule of lab times will be posted on the class webpage.
+Please refer that posting when you are looking for a lab to attend, not to the schedule of classes website.
+Labs will be staffed as of Monday September 25.

-Text: An Invitation to Computer Science, Third Edition, by G. Michael Schneider & Judith L. Gersting.
-Course Technology 2004.
+Text: An Invitation to Computer Science, Fourth Edition (C++ version), by G. Michael Schneider & Judith L. Gersting.
+Course Technology 2007.
 We will cover (roughly) chapters 1-6, and 8.